Anastasiia-QA13/readme-sync-test/docs/owlbert in the mediterranean 🧿/tour-the-acropolis-with-owlbert.md

       slug: a-day-at-the-louvre-with-owlbert
       title: A Day at the Louvre with Owlbert
 ---
-# Ancient Greece Comes to Life :bulb:“Test sync from GitHub”
+# Ancient Greece Comes to Life :bulb:“Test sync from GitHub”/

 <Image
   alt="Once you see it, you'll be changed